 Qualified purchase means a purchase of commercial and industrial machinery and equipment for fair and valuable consideration where such machinery and equipment is physically transferred to the purchaser to be used in the purchaser's business or trade.
 Note: Taxpayers receiving such exemptions would not be subject to annual filing requirements pursuant to KSA 2005 Supp.
-79-213.
+79-301.
+Commerical Machinery and Equipment is not required to file an exemption application to BOTA pursuant to K.S.A.
+79-213(I)(18)